RAP2G/FlugornasHerre/README.md

 - Accidentally light the forest on fire
 - Jack hunts and the fire gets put out
 - Fire gets put out because the twins see the beastie
 - No food for 2 days.
-Start eating the Littluns
+Start eating the Littluns or Piggy

 ## Logbok